wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 ### Control

 Music needs a lot of fine control, and text prompts just aren't good enough interfaces.
-This is the same problem as with other generative AI tools (TODO: why?).
-However, music is harder to describe by just using words, so as long as the models use text as their primary input source, advances will be limited.
+This is the same problem as with other generative AI tools.
+However, music is arguably even harder to describe by just using words, so as long as the models use text as their primary input source, advances will be limited.

 Another issue is that songs are first and foremost massive layers of tracks.
 Without the ability to tweak individual instruments/tracks inside a song.

 ## Future

-This is the part where the boring evaluation ends and wild speculation starts.
+This is where boring evaluation ends and wild speculation starts.
 One thing which these models focus (perhaps) too much on is generating music just from a text prompt.
 Or simple melodies.

 The interesting bit is that in terms of production quality, MusicGen's output is actually pretty nice.
 I would argue that it would takes several years for a complete beginner to get this far in terms of production.
+And once this gets more and more widespread

-At least when you start factoring in the variety of genres it can produce.
+Another thing to note is the variety of genres it can produce.
+Typically producers are only good at specific niches, but MusicGen can produce practically anything (although with no vocals).

-But the problem is still the details in the composition.
-It sort of suffers from the same issue as most: the composition itself is not interesting enough.
+The problem is still the details in the composition.
+It sort of suffers from the same issue as most amateur musicians: the composition itself is not interesting enough.
+This might limit the impact of music AI for a longer period, since people will associate AI-created music being extremely mediocre and boring.

 So how would you measure the composition quality?
 Well, current AI can't act as a music critique, so the closest thing is our own intuition.
 Or maybe a real music critic.

 Imagine the song played live by an orchestra.
 Or a small band at your local venue.
 Would you consider it good?

 But the opposite is where things start getting more interested: what happens when you can feed a draft of your song to the AI?
+Even right now MusicGen can take melodies as input and create a song based on that melody.
+It can even create the song in a completely different genre and make it sound like the melody was intended exactly for that specific genre.

+While genre-hopping is all and nice, the real impact will come when you can feed complete songs to AI, and it will improve the song, but not change it.
+There's a huge amount of processing and effort dedicated to the various stages of improving compositions, from sound design to mixing and finally mastering.

+This will also spark some big legal issues, since a lot of professionals mixing and mastering engineers have almost trademark-like sounds that they apply to their projects.
+Once AI is trained on their material and can transform amateur songs into professional, radio-ready hits, we'll start seeings some **real** disruption.

+Just like with Spotify, there's no way record labels will be happy with the change.
+But unlike Spotify, they can't just purchase a stake in AI.
+And that's going to be a problem.
+And a story for another time.